rhiannonmcn/Love-Light-Photography/README.md

 ![CSS Validation error](assets/images/readme-images/css-validator-issue.png)

-While the no problems were indicated in the CSS file in GitPod, it did show up in validation.
+While no problems were indicated in the CSS file in GitPod, it did show up in validation.
 To fix this error, in the font-family declaration, I changed all the double quote around the font family to single quotes and the error cleared.

 ### SVG Logo File

- A logo for the site was created using Adobe Illustrator and exporting it as a SVG file, done so for the repsonsive ability of the svg file and the sharpness and quality of the image itself.
+ A logo for the site was created using Adobe Illustrator and it was exported as a SVG file, done so for the repsonsive ability of the svg file and the sharpness and quality of the image itself.

- However there were issues with it showing up with a size of 0px.
+ However there were issues with it showing up with a size of 0px in browsers.

- The fix was found here : (https://github.com/lokesh/lightbox2/issues/552) and fixed when I set an actual height and width to the img tag.
+ The fix was found here : (https://github.com/lokesh/lightbox2/issues/552) and it corrected when an actual height and width was set to the img tag.

  While this fixed the issue in Chrome and Mircrosoft Edge, it did not in Firefox.
-Upon further study the width and height that was set to 100% had no point of reference and thus setting the height and width attribute in the html fixed the problem in firefox.
+Upon further study the width and height that was set to 100% had no point of reference and thus setting the height and width attribute in the html fixed the problem in firefox as the percentage widths in the CSS then had a point of reference.

  ![Firefox SVG logo issue](assets/images/readme-images/css-validator.jpg)